sheyman/docs-barbican/api-docs/api-operations/methods/delete-delete-v1-project-quota-configuration.rst

 .. code::

-    DELETE /v1/project-quotas/{uuid}
+    DELETE /v1/project-quotas/{project_id}

-Delete the project quotas configuration for the project with the requested UUID.
+Delete the project quotas configuration for the project with the specified project_id.
 When the project quota configuration is deleted, then the default quotas will be used for the specified project.